 This week we have feminist marketing consultant Kelly Diels on the podcast.
-It’s a broad-based conversation about many things including her definition of feminism.
+It’s a broad-based conversation about many things including her relationship with feminism.

 The thing that might be kind of interesting to you is that I have this weird relationship with feminism and the reason I said I might be weird for you because Women Conquer Business is the name of my podcast and company.

 The issue that I have with feminism, though, is that feminism hasn’t always been inclusive of all people and all ideas.

 And here I am the straight, white woman so I can only imagine how other people have felt and if we look back at history there are, in fact, many times over and over and over again when not everyone has been included particularly women of color and then more recently women or people who identify as women across the gender spectrum.
 There’s still some kind of infighting that I witness today.

 Let’s face it I’m very self-interested in the rights of women.